-If you have bought food, or are served food, which you are not happy with, the Food Safety Team may be able to help.
-Officers respond to complaints about food purchased in the Gloucester City area.
+If you've bought food, or are served food, which you're not happy with, the Food Safety Team may be able to help.
+Officers respond to complaints about food purchased in the Gloucester city area.
 Informal or formal action can be taken on behalf of the complainant.
 You may remain anonymous, but please note that we are unable to take formal action without your name and address.

 |Environmental Health||Trading Standards|

 Online is the quickest way to report a food problem.

 Other ways to report

 What to do